SEND Graduated Approach

 A Teacher Meeting takes place to ensure staff fully understand how to meet the students’ individual needs within the classroom environment.

-Where there is also sustained targeted and specialist interventions and support put in place, then an SEN support plan is issued, with individualised targets set according to specific need.
+Where there is also sustained targeted and specialist interventions and support put in place, then an SEND support plan is issued, with individualised targets set according to specific need.

 Provision Mapping (internal software) reports will also be reviewed to track the student’s progress and the impact of interventions the student is receiving.